-One of the interesting factor observed during the survey are some localities where earlier researcher reported the presence of the species, but we were not noticed any sign of its presence in the locality.
-During the survey we had frequent interactions with forest officials, forest watchers, forest guards and locals, as per their input it revels the population of Travancore tortoise are in few numbers in some hot spots.
+One of the interesting factors observed during the survey is some localities where earlier researchers reported the presence of the species, but we did not noticed any sign of its presence in the locality.
+During the survey we had frequent interactions with forest officials, forest watchers, forest guards and locals; as per their input, it reveals the population of the Travancore tortoises is in low numbers in some hot spots.

-The Western Ghats of Kerala encompasses rich faunal diversity and rare species in its habitat, having moist deciduous, evergreen forests and semi evergreen forests throughout its distribution.
-During the survey we encountered/sighted four individuals of Travancore tortoise, Indotestudo travancorica at two different localities at Pariyaram range under Chalakudy Forest Division.
-This is the new distributional record for Travancore tortoise.
+The Western Ghats of Kerala encompass rich faunal diversity and rare species in their habitat, having moist deciduous, evergreen and semi-evergreen forests throughout their distribution.
+During the survey we encountered/sighted four individuals of the Travancore tortoise, Indotestudo travancorica, at two different localities in the Pariyaram range under the Chalakudy Forest Division.
+This is the new distributional record for the Travancore tortoise.